SavelevGeo/open-weather-short-response/README.md

 # Send it!

-the maximum size of the forecast text is 160 symbols.
+The maximum size of the forecast text is 160 symbols.
 It is the maximum size for the satellite phone online SMS as for [Iridium](https://messaging.iridium.com)

 ![send sms](https://user-images.githubusercontent.com/57714410/156939049-11c0aee0-698d-4177-9bd4-4534fc69e37f.png)